BLUEBERRY SEASON BEGINS WEDNESDAY JULY 24th!

 - Please bring containers that you are comfortable picking in.

-- Already picked blueberries available.
+- Already picked blueberries available for purchase as well.

 We do not have any late bearing varieties, so our harvest season may be comparatively shorter than other growers.
 We pick blueberries here from about mid July to mid August.
 We therefore encourage you to come out early in the Blueberry season.
 Our first 3 weeks are our best!
 We pick blueberries by the pound, so bring your own bucket, bowls, or whatever you are comfortable picking in!